ohadosnat/langDesh/DEV.md

 <details>
 <summary>Loaders</summary>

-- I added a random loader feature that choose a random loader on every load since having the same loader can be a bit boring.
+- I added a random loader feature that chooses a random animation on every load since having the same animation can be a bit boring.
-- The function for this is a simple random number generator that returns a random loader.
+- The function for this is a simple random number generator that returns a random JSON file with the animation.

 ```js
 // import statements, removed to save space...